Courses for Advanced Undergraduates and Graduate Students

 624. Linear Algebra II.
 (3) A thorough treatment of vector spaces and linear transformations over an arbitrary field, canonical forms, inner product spaces, and linear groups.

 626. Numerical Linear Algebra.
-(3) Numerical methods for solving matrix and related problems in science and engineering.
+(3) An introduction to numerical methods for solving matrix and related problems in science and engineering using a high-level matrix-oriented language such as MATLAB.
 Topics include systems of linear equations, least squares methods, and eigenvalue computations.
-Special emphasis given to parallel matrix computations.
-Beginning knowledge of a programming language such as Pascal, FORTRAN, or C is required.
-Credit not allowed for both MTH 626 and CSC 652.
+Special emphasis is given to applications.

 631. Geometry.
 (3) An introduction to axiomatic geometry including a comparison of Euclidean and non-Euclidean geometries.